 Skip advert

 Advertisement

-Peugeot has a strong pedigree when it comes to small cars, and the 208 is the latest of the breed.
-Its sharp looks inside and out, carved out from the similarly sporty appearances of other contemporary Peugeots, help it stand out in the crowded supermini market.
+Small cars like the Peugeot 208 are synonymous with the brand and the French nation.
+The latest version sports sharp looks inside and out, carved out from the similarly sporty appearances of other contemporary Peugeots.
+This helps the 208 stand out in the crowded supermini market.
 It also rides well, so there is some substance to go with that style.

 Advertisement - Article continues below

-The latest 208 isn't perfect though – interior space is a little compromised in the rear, and it doesn’t have the biggest boot we’ve ever seen in a five-door supermini.
-It’s also more expensive than some of its key rivals, but the 208 does offer buyers a decent level of choice, with three trim levels and a spread of petrol and mild-hybrid engines, plus a couple of fully electric versions, too.
+The latest 208 isn't perfect – interior space is a little compromised in the rear, and it doesn’t have the biggest boot in the class.
+It’s also more expensive than some of its key rivals, but the 208 does offer buyers a decent level of choice, with three trim levels and a spread of petrol and mild-hybrid engines, plus a couple of electric versions, too.

+Skip advert